robb-j/static-page/README.md

 You can override the favicon by docker bind-mounting it to `/app/src/favicon.png`.

-### Healthcheck
+### Health check

-There is a healthcheck endpoint at `/healthz` which will return a http/200 if all is clear.
+There is a health check endpoint at `/healthz` which will return a http/200 if all is clear.
 If the server is terminating it will return a http/503.

 ```
 GET /healthz
 ```

+### Arguments

+You can pass these arguments to configure how the server runs:

+- `--port` - What port to run on (default: 3000)
+- `--page` - What markdown file to load, relative to `/app` (default: page.md)

 ## Development